gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 {error,invalid_request}
 ```

-This is a dead end, I never found out why this error was happening.
+This is a dead end.
+I never found out why this error was happening.
 As you can
 see, the message is not useful.
-After sinking in the inets codebase and
+After diving into the inets codebase for about
-hammering 🔨 `httpc` in the `eshell` ( maybe one hour ), I decided to let it go
+one hour and hammering 🔨 `httpc` in the `eshell`, I decided to let it go 🙇
-🙇 and include one dependency to solve this!
-I guess it is not going to be the
+and include one dependency to solve this!
+I guess it is not going to be the end
-end of the world if I include an http client even that there is one built-in
+of the world if I include an http client even that there is one built-in 🥹.
-🥹.

 ### Hackney to the rescue

-Lets clean up inets from the `rebar.config` and once this is done let us add
+Let's clean up inets from the `rebar.config`.
+Once this is done, let's add
-hackney as dependency:
+hackney as a dependency:

 1. Visit [hex.pm](https://hex.pm).
 2. Search for hackney